Apple iPhone 16 sales blocked in Indonesia due to local parts rule

 Companies usually increase the domestic requirement through such local partnerships or by sourcing parts domestically.

-Apple has no manufacturing facilities in Indonesia, but since 2018 it has been setting up app developer academies, which including the new academy have a total cost of 1.6 trillion rupiah ($101.8 million).
+Apple has no manufacturing facilities in Indonesia, but since 2018 it has been setting up app developer academies, which including the new academy have a total cost of 1.6 trillion rupiah (US$101.8 million).